 Hey!
 Welcome to our blog!
-We’re Heath and Alyssa Padgett, two full-time RVers traveling across America and documenting the RV lifestyle along the way.
+We’re Heath and Alyssa Padgett, two full-time RVers traveling across America as we build our lives, marriage and business on the road.

 I’m the crazy dreamer of the family.
 I have slightly ridiculous ideas and Alyssa helps bring me down to Earth to execute on them.